2ndquadrant-it/barman-cli/doc/barman-wal-archive.1.md

 -U *USER*, --user *USER*
 :    the user used for the ssh connection to the Barman server.
 Defaults
      to 'barman'.

--s *SECONDS*, --sleep *SECONDS*
-:    sleep for SECONDS after a failure of get-wal request.
-Defaults
-     to 0 (nowait).

--p *JOBS*, --parallel *JOBS*
-:    specifies the number of files to peek and transfer in parallel,
-     defaults to 0 (disabled).

--z, --gzip
-:    transfer the WAL files compressed with gzip

--j, --bzip2
-:    transfer the WAL files compressed with bzip2

 -c *CONFIG*, --config *CONFIG*
 :    configuration file on the Barman server